-The Brisbane North PHN has created a Listing of Brisbane MIND Providers (updated August 2017) to assist with locating providers in North Brisbane and Moreton Bay.
+The Brisbane North PHN has created a Listing of Brisbane MIND Providers (updated March 2019) to assist with locating Allied Health Professionals in North Brisbane and Moreton Bay.

 For information on Brisbane MIND providers, please contact the Brisbane MIND team on 07 3630 7339.

 If you have patients that need to access psychological therapies, please consider the following alternatives:

 Better Access – this is the MBS-funded, universal access scheme for psychological therapies.
 Some psychologists, psychiatrists and other providers may offer bulk-billed services or reduced gap fees for people in financial hardship.
 Providers in your area can be found at the National Health Services Directory www.nhsd.com.au.

 NewAccess - NewAccess is a program developed by beyondblue that provides free and confidential support to people with mild to moderate symptoms of anxiety or depression, to help them tackle day-to-day pressures.
 A NewAccess coach, specially trained and experienced, supports people in setting practical goals that help get them back on track.
 The program includes six free sessions with a NewAccess coach via phone or face-to-face.
 NewAccess is delivered in this region by Mental Illness Fellowship Qld (MIFQ) via self or professional referral at 07 3358 4424 or firstname.lastname@example.org.